Frequently asked questions

 What does the obstetrics training involve?

 Obstetrics is one of the strengths of our program.
 Obstetrics training includes a combination of longitudinal obstetrical training rotating on labor and delivery (105 12-hr shifts) and the care of continuity obstetrical patients from the residency clinic.
-Residents graduate with approximately 80-100 deliveries.
-Residents work primarily with family medicine attendings from Kaiser Permanente.
-They also have close working relationship with the Kaiser Permanente obstetricians and midwives.
+Residents graduate with approximately 60-100 deliveries.
+Residents work primarily with obstetricians and family medicine attendings from Kaiser Permanente.
+They also have close working relationship with the Kaiser Permanente midwives.
 All residents in the past 15 years have graduated with competency to practice OB independently, 30% practice OB following graduation, and none have felt the need to pursue an OB fellowship following graduation.

 What are the differences between Capitol Hill and Burien residency clinic training sites?

-Each clinic cares for a unique patient population that is representative of the community served.
 Capitol Hill cares for a diverse urban population that is located in the heart of Seattle.
-Burien cares for a diverse population that lives at the periphery of Seattle and has a higher mix of cultural diversity and lower socioeconomic status.
+Burien cares for a diverse population that lives at the periphery of Seattle and has a higher mix of racial and cultural diversity and lower socioeconomic status.
 The Capitol Hill clinic is co-located with the Kaiser Permanente Washington Consultative Specialty Center and Urgent Care Center.
 Burien is a small to moderate size primary care clinic.
 Residents from both training sites share the same curriculum of inpatient and outpatient rotations.
 Please feel free to inquire for more information about either of these sites.
 The Capitol Hill Campus Match number is 1811120C0; the Burien Medical Center Match number is 1811120C1.

 Are there enough residents in each class to share the load and provide support?